Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Experiments

-Compared to 2D tasks, it is hard to find a perfect indicator to measure the quality of 3D generation because of the diversity of 3D data.
-For novel view synthesis task, we adopt commonly used metrics: PSNR, SSIM\cite{wang2004image}, and LPIPS\cite{zhang2018unreasonable}.
-For single view reconstruction task, We report the commonly used Chamfer Distances (CD) and Volume IoU between ground-truth shapes and reconstructed shapes.
+For novel view synthesis, we adopt commonly used metrics: PSNR, SSIM \cite{wang2004image}, and LPIPS \cite{zhang2018unreasonable}.
+For single view reconstruction, we report the commonly used Chamfer Distance (CD) and Volume IoU between ground-truth shapes and reconstructed shapes.